WooCommerce Custom Fields: How to Create & Display

 As you saw earlier, the easiest way to display WooCommerce custom fields is to add a product table to a standard WordPress page (or multiple pages).
 You can include these pages in your navigation menu, instead of using the built-in WooCommerce shop or category pages.

 If you prefer, you can add product tables directly to the main WooCommerce shop page or category archives.
 This is a bit trickier, as you need to add the product table shortcode to the template file in your theme.
 The plugin knowledge base provides instructions on how to do this.
+Include custom field columns in your product tables, and these will appear in the product tables on the shop and category pages.

 How to add custom fields to WooCommerce product page